yateeshhemanth/yateeshhemanth/README.md

 - 👋 Hi, I’m @yateeshhemanth
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning frontend
+- 🌱 I’m currently learning Devops
-- 💞️ I’m looking to collaborate on web 3.0
+- 💞️ I’m looking to collaborate on IT
 - 📫 How to reach me ...

 <!---